Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry: Preliminaries on crossed modules, CW-complexes and 2-lattices

-\begin{proposition} (JHC Whitehead, \cite{brown_higgins_sivera,hatcher}) Considering the natural action $\trr$ of the groupoid $\pi_1(Y,C)$ on the totally intransitive groupoid $\pi_2(X,Y,C)$ as in figure \ref{action}; and the boundary map $\d\colon \pi_2(X,Y,C) \to \pi_1(Y,C)$, we have a crossed module of groupoids, called the fundamental crossed module of $(X,Y,C)$:
+\begin{Theorem} (JHC Whitehead, \cite[\S 2.3, \S 6]{brown_higgins_sivera} and \cite{brown_hha,brown_2dvk}) Let $(X,Y,C)$ be a triple of spaces, as in Def. \ref{defpi2}.
+Considering the natural action $\trr$ of the groupoid $\pi_1(Y,C)$ on the totally intransitive groupoid $\pi_2(X,Y,C)$, and the boundary map $\d\colon \pi_2(X,Y,C) \to \pi_1(Y,C)$, we have a crossed module of groupoids, called the fundamental crossed module of $(X,Y,C)$.
+The fundamental crossed module of $(X,Y,C)$ is denoted as: